Henry Cooke (minister)

-Henry Cooke (1788–1868) was an Irish Presbyterian minister of the early and mid-nineteenth century.
+Henry Cooke (1788–1868) was an Irish Presbyterian minister, an opponent of secularisation, and, in response to Catholic mobilisation under Daniel O'Connell, an advocate of "Protestant unity".

 Upbringing

-Henry Cooke came of a family of puritan settlers in County Down from Devonshire.
+Henry Cooke came from a family of Puritan settlers in County Down from Devonshire.
+His family was described as "narrow minded Calvinistic conservatives, well noted for their anti-Catholic prejudices."
 He was the youngest son of John Cooke, tenant farmer of Grillagh, near Maghera, County Londonderry, by his second wife, Jane Howie or Howe, of Scottish descent, and was born on 11 May 1788.
-From his mother he derived his force of character, his remarkable memory, and his powers of sarcasm.
+From his mother, he derived his force of character, his remarkable memory, and his powers of sarcasm.
 A vivid impression, retained through life, of the events of 1798—the Irish Rebellion—influenced his political principles.
 After struggling for an education in rude country schools, he matriculated at Glasgow College in November 1802.
 Owing to illness he did not graduate, but he completed the arts and divinity courses, not shining as a student, but taking immense pains to qualify himself as a public speaker.
 Fresh from Glasgow, he appeared before the Ballymena presbytery in the somewhat unclerical attire of blue coat, drab vest, white cord breeches and tops, proved his orthodoxy on trial, and was licensed to preach.